2019/20 Woodford Folk Festival

 - Stall decorations/tents/marquees that have trade logos/corporate sponsorships advertised

-- Stalls that are made from camping tents/carports
+- Stalls that are made from camping tents/carports and are of domestic materials

 $20,000,000 Public Liability Insurance is compulsory for all stallholders.